 Municipality Celje, which is part of the Savinjska statistical region, measures 95 km2; this ranks it 75th among Slovene municipalities.

 The number of live births was lower than the number of deaths, which means that natural increase per 1,000 population in the municipality was negative.
-It was -1.9 (in Slovenia -0.6).
-The number of people who moved from the municipality was lower than the number of people who moved into the municipality, so net migration per 1,000 population in the municipality was positive.
-It was 3.3.
-The sum of natural increase and net migration per 1,000 population in the municipality was positive.
-It was 1.4 (in Slovenia 7.2).
+It was -3.2 (in Slovenia -2.5).
+The number of people who moved from the municipality was higher than the number of people who moved into the municipality, so net migration per 1,000 population in the municipality was negative.
+It was -6.8.
+The sum of natural increase and net migration per 1,000 population in the municipality was negative.
+It was -10.1 (in Slovenia 6.2).

-As in most Slovene municipalities, in Celje the number of old people was higher than the number of young people: there were 141 people, aged 65 or more, per 100 people aged 0–14.
-This ratio shows that the value of the ageing index was higher than the national average of 133.
+As in most Slovene municipalities, in Celje the number of old people was higher than the number of young people: there were 147 people, aged 65 or more, per 100 people aged 0–14.
+This ratio shows that the value of the ageing index was higher than the national average of 136.
 It also shows that the mean age of people in Celje is growing more rapidly than in Slovenia as a whole.
-Data by sex show that the ageing index for women was in all municipalities except in two (Jezersko and Loški Potok) higher than the ageing index for men.
+Data by sex show that the ageing index for women was in all municipalities except in three (Dobrovnik/Dobronak, Jezersko in Loški Potok) higher than the ageing index for men.
 In Celje – as in most Slovene municipalities – more women were 65+ years old than 14 or less; for men the situation was the same.

-Among people aged 15–64 (i.e. working age population) about 67% were persons in employment (i.e. persons in paid employment or self-employed persons), which is more than the national average (66%).
+Among people aged 15–64 (i.e. working age population) about 66% were persons in employment (i.e. persons in paid employment or self-employed persons), which is the same as the national average.

 In Celje, average monthly gross earnings per person employed by legal persons were about 4% lower than the annual average of monthly earnings for Slovenia; net earnings were about 3% lower.

 Among 1,000 inhabitants in the municipality, 533 had a passenger car.
 The car was on average 10 years old.